camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/manage-users.md

 ---
 id: manage-users
 title: Manage users of your organization
+description: "Let's take a closer look at the rights and responsibilities of users in your organization."
 ---

-Let's take a closer look at the rights and responsibilities of users in your organization.

 ## General rights concept